 You and your family’s health is our priority.
 At Ascension Southeast Michigan Community Health, we help provide services that support your physical, spiritual and emotional needs.
 Our programs focus on prenatal care, infant safety and nutrition education for mothers and babies.
-We also provide families with mental health services, including grief and trauma counseling.
 Our care teams listen to understand your health concerns.
 Then, we connect you with the community resources that are right for you.

 Infant Mortality program

 In 1986, the Infant Mortality program was created in response to a rise in infant deaths in the Metro Detroit area.
 If you are an expectant mother and would like to enroll, contact our office or have your doctor, hospital or midwife make a referral.
 Our maternal and infant care teams include nurse specialists, social workers and nutritionists.
 We work together to ensure your child has a healthy beginning.
 Services may be provided virtually, in home or in office.
 Infant Mortality promotes prevention through health education.
 Program topics include: